The Amazing Race 33: Casting

 This season saw Jesse Tannenbaum, who was recently promoted to casting director of Survivor starting with Island of the Idols, become the show's new casting director, a role he previously held during season 29 and season 30, after Lynne Spillman's contract with CBS expired in 2018.

+Contestants

 The cast was announced by CBS on December 10, 2021.

-Cast

-The cast included Love Island season 1 couple Caro Viehweg and Ray Gantt; married internet personalities Kim and Penn Holderness; 2015 Thalys train attack heroes Anthony Sadler and Spencer Stone; and Ryan Ferguson, who spent ten years in prison after being wrongfully convicted.
+The cast included Love Island season 1 couple Caro Viehweg and Ray Gantt; married internet personalities Kim and Penn Holderness; Buffalo Singing Cops duo Michael Norwood and Moe Badger; 2015 Thalys train attack heroes Anthony Sadler and Spencer Stone; and Ryan Ferguson, who spent ten years in prison after being wrongfully convicted.